 - Foreign Purchase.
 A country like the US attracts substantial foreign buyers for its debt (Japan, China, UK).
 This foreign demand makes it easier for government to borrow.
 However, if investors feared a country could experience inflation and a rapid devaluation, foreigners would not want to hold securities in that country.

 - Inflation.
 Financing the debt by increasing the money supply is risky because of the inflationary effect.
 Inflation reduces the real value of the government debt, but, that means people will be less willing to hold government bonds.
 Inflation will require higher interest rates to attract people to keep bonds.
 In theory, the government can print money to reduce the real value of debt; but existing savers will lose out.
 If the government creates inflation, it will be more difficult to attract savings in the future.

 Bond yields in Italy, increased despite Italy having a primary budget surplus.
 This was a similar story for other countries in the Euro.
-One issue is that Italy has no Central bank willing to act as a lender of last resort (ECB won't buy bonds).
+One issue is that (between 2011 and 2013) Italy had no Central bank willing to act as a lender of last resort.
 See more reasons for Italian Debt Crisis